JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 * We will be using [Android Studio](https://developer.android.com/studio/) for the Android part of the tutorial.
 It is also possible to use [IntelliJ IDEA](https://jetbrains.com/idea) Community or Ultimate edition.

-* Kotlin plugin 1.3.21 or higher should be installed in the IDE.
+* Kotlin plugin {{ site.data.releases.latest.version }} or higher should be installed in the IDE.
 This can be verified via *Language & Frameworks | Kotlin Updates* section in the *Settings* (or *Preferences*) of the IDE.

 * macOS host operating system is required to compile for iOS and macOS devices.
 We need to have [Xcode](https://developer.apple.com/xcode/) and the tools installed and configured.
 Check out the [Apple Developer Site](https://developer.apple.com/xcode/) for more details.

-*Note: We'll be using IntelliJ IDEA 2018.3 EAP, Android Studio 3.2, Kotlin 1.3.21, Xcode 10.0, macOS 10.14, Gradle 4.7*
+*Note: We'll be using IntelliJ IDEA 2019.2, Android Studio 3.4, Kotlin {{ site.data.releases.latest.version }} , Xcode 10.3, macOS 10.14, Gradle 5.5.1*

 # Creating an Android Project